sunblaze-ucb/dpml-benchmark/README.md

 LR: Logistic Regression
 SVM: Huber SVM without kernel functions
 ```
-6. The results are stored in csvs in ''dpml-algorithms/results/rough_results''
+6. The results are stored in csv files in ''dpml-algorithms/results/rough_results''

 ### Draw the graphs